Pan Lab

 Alumni

-Postdoc Fellow from Feb 2019~Jan.
+Xinyu Zhu – Postdoc Fellow from Feb 2019~Jan.
 2023.
-Now pursuing a pharmaceutical career in Shanghai.
+Now a Research Assistant Professor in Shanghai.